iamdtang/itp404-midterm-2022/README.md

 https://itp404-midterm-2022.surge.sh/

 Your app doesn't need to be styled exactly like the example, but it should have a similar layout.
 I used Bootstrap but this is not a requirement.
+[I have also provided the HTML layout using Bootstrap here if you'd like to use it as a starting point](https://codesandbox.io/s/midterm-html-skeleton-b2j03j).

 1. Your application must behave exactly the same as the example and show the same data.
 1. Your application must have the same client-side routes (URLs).